 The original governing document determined that the institute should be run ‘without regard to sex, political or religious opinions’ and we continue to uphold those principles and more.
 The committee is and needs to be a cross-section of the village.

-The governing document mandates a minimum of seven committee members – there’s no maximum.
+The governing document for our charity mandates a minimum of seven committee members – there’s no maximum.
 There are four main officers:

 Committee chair: runs the meetings and is the ‘face’ of the charity (note that all trustees have an equal say, there’s no ‘boss’ in the structure – the ultimate team!).
 There is also a vice-chair.

 Committee secretary: (or operations manager)…sends out meeting agendas, takes and sends out minutes of meetings, acts as general point of contact, deals with the charity commission, the council , the papers etc, handles publicity, manages hall maintenance.

 Booking secretary: keeps the diary, takes bookings and provides hiring forms, information and keys to hirers.
 Bookings taken by phone and by a dedicated email address, sometimes by the hall mobile.
 This means that the job can be shared and you don’t need to give out your personal details.
 There’s a hiring policy and all the info you need, as well as lots of committee experience to help.
 This job is a lot of fun as you get to meet our hirers.

 Treasurer: monitors the finances, sees that the bills are paid, pays out expenses, pays in cash and payments to the bank.
-Our accounts are held online and we pay and invoice via online banking wherever possible, so the treasurer needs a computer and internet access.
+Our accounts are held online and we pay and invoice via online banking wherever possible.
+Much easier.

 What else needs doing?
-Just a few examples: watering the plants, organising the remembrance service, weekly fire alarm check, monthly first aid kit and emergency light check, making tea at the bazaar, hosting the Pop Up Cafe, fixing things (we pay tradespeople and a cleaner but there are always small jobs that need doing), letting in people that fix things, managing the website, advertising the hall.
+Just a few examples: organising, publicising and staffing the bazaar, organising the remembrance service, weekly fire alarm check, monthly first aid kit and emergency light check, , fixing things (we pay tradespeople, groundsperson and cleaner but there are always small jobs that need doing), letting in people that fix things, managing the website, advertising the hall.